 We’re responsible for running New Zealand’s parliamentary elections and keeping the electoral rolls up to date.
-We’re a Crown Entity which means we work independently from government.
+We’re an independent Crown Entity which means we work independently from government.
 We administer the Electoral Act 1993 which provides the rules for parliamentary elections and the electoral roll.

 We work to provide an effective and impartial electoral system that New Zealanders understand and trust.

 Running parliamentary elections